openoms/bitcoin-tutorials/fulcrum.md

 # Fulcrum on a RaspiBlitz

-This is a rough overview, the guide is work in progress.
+This is a rough overview, the guide is a work in progress.

 Tested environments:
   * Raspberry Pi4 8GB 64bit RaspberryOS with SSD and ZRAM
-   The first sync took 48h.
-Can expect 2 - 2.5 days with the settings below.
+   	First sync took 48h.
+Can expect 2 - 2.5 days.

+  * Raspberry Pi4 4GB 64bit RaspberryOS with SSD and 10GB ZRAM
+  	First sync took 3 days.

+  * See Pi-specific settings under heading "Create a config file".

 Issue: <https://github.com/rootzoll/raspiblitz/issues/2924>

 ## FAQ